Porth Trecastell or Cable bay near rhosneigr

 cable bay beach - cables to ireland

 The name of this beautiful beach originates from the telephone cables that left this beach and travelled under the sea to either Ireland.
-The cables can still be seen at low water.
+The cables can still be seen at low water or when snorkelling.

 rock climbing at cable bay (porth trecastell)